LabSid-USP/RUBEM/doc/source/userguide.rst

    both define one, its coordinate reference system; their no-data cells are read as missing values.
-GeoTIFF series members are named like the model's GeoTIFF outputs (``<prefix>`` followed by the step zero-padded to ten characters, e.g. :file:`prec000001.tif`); a directory may not mix the two formats for one prefix.
+GeoTIFF series members are named like the model's GeoTIFF outputs (``<prefix>`` followed by the step zero-padded to ten characters, e.g. :file:`prec000001.tif`, matched regardless of case); a directory may not mix the two formats for one prefix.
+When the clone itself is a GeoTIFF, it must be north-up and unmirrored (positive cell size in x, negative in y), on top of being square and unrotated.

 Georeference
 ''''''''''''